Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Impact of slit mis-centering and underestimated velocity gradients

 This galaxy has also a dynamical mass estimate from LEGA-C based on the modelling of the resolved ionised gas kinematics by \cite{Straatman22}, which is also lower than the \kd estimate by 0.41~dex.
 Since in their analysis the kinematic profiles are symmetrized around the central pixel before fitting, the partial coverage of the full velocity gradient as seen in Figure~\ref{f:COS3_05062} would explain the lower dynamical mass estimate.

 We note that the JAM measurement, however, corresponds well within the uncertainties to the \kd measurement (see Section~\ref{s:mcum} and the top left panel of Figure~\ref{f:mcum}).
-This is likely due to the flexibility of the JAM model to find a centre position based on the photometry other than the central pixel, before symmetrizing the kinematics.
+This is likely due to the flexibility of the JAM model to find a centre position based on the photometry other than the central pixel.

 \bsp